James4Ever0/agi_computer_control/README.md

 ---

-to resolve the display resolution/mouse coordinate range matching issue, use pyautogui to get the
+to resolve the display resolution/mouse coordinate range matching issue, use pyautogui to get the resolution then capture display using that resolution (resize to it)